olgapombo/olgapombo.github.io/publications.md

 ###### This section gathers manuscripts and conference papers.
 Many of these ongoing working papers have circulated among colleagues but none has been formally published.

-* **Filosofia e práticas discursivas no Protágoras de Platão**/Philosophy and discursive practices in Plato’s *Protagoras*
+* *As ciências das formas e as formas das ciências**/The sciences of forms and the forms of sciences
-* **A infinitude da queda no 'Teeteto' de Platão**/The infinitude of the fall in Plato’s *Theaetetus*
+* *Cartografias do conhecimento e desafios contemporaneos**/Cartographies of knowledge and contemporary challenges
-* **Por que é que Rousseau não é um utopista mas parece?**/Why Rousseau is not an utopian but seems to be
+* *Mapas disciplinares e cartografias do saber** (Disciplinary Maps and Cartographies of Knowledge
-* **As ciências das formas e as formas das ciências**/The sciences of forms and the forms of sciences
+* *O valor cognitivo da árvore**/The cognitive value of the tree *
-* **Cartografias do conhecimento e desafios contemporaneos**/Cartographies of knowledge and contemporary challenges
+* *Filosofia e práticas discursivas no Protágoras de Platão**/Philosophy and discursive practices in Plato’s *Protagoras*
-* **Mapas disciplinares e cartografias do saber** (Disciplinary Maps and Cartographies of Knowledge
+* *A infinitude da queda no 'Teeteto' de Platão**/The infinitude of the fall in Plato’s *Theaetetus*
-* **O valor cognitivo da árvore**/The cognitive value of the tree
+* *Por que é que Rousseau não é um utopista mas parece?**/Why Rousseau is not an utopian but seems to be
-* **Magia e esplendor dos livros**/Magic and splendor of books
+* *Magia e esplendor dos livros**/Magic and splendor of books
-* **Oralidade, escrita.
+* *Oralidade, escrita.
 Uma eloquente revolução tecnológica**/Orality, writing.
 An eloquent technological revolution
-* **A leitura no mundo de ontem e no mundo de amanhã**/Reading in the world of yesterday and tomorrow
+* *A leitura no mundo de ontem e no mundo de amanhã**/Reading in the world of yesterday and tomorrow
-* **Os lugares da ciência e da filosofia**/The places of science and philosophy
+* *Os lugares da ciência e da filosofia**/The places of science and philosophy
-* **Da universidade medieval a´ universidade mundial electrónica**/From the medieval University to the global electronic University
+* *Da universidade medieval a´ universidade mundial electrónica**/From the medieval University to the global electronic University
-* **Plínio  e a internet / Enciclopédia e internet**/Pliny and the internet/Encyclopaedia and internet
+* *Plínio  e a internet / Enciclopédia e internet**/Pliny and the internet/Encyclopaedia and internet
-* **Filosofia e matemática – Da mathesis universalis a Lewis Carroll** (Philosophy and mathematics – From Mathesis Universalis to LewisCarroll
+* *Filosofia e matemática – Da mathesis universalis a Lewis Carroll** (Philosophy and mathematics – From Mathesis Universalis to LewisCarroll
-* **Filosofia, matemática e língua natural**/Philosophy, mathematics, and natural Language
+* *Filosofia, matemática e língua natural**/Philosophy, mathematics, and natural Language
-* **O que é isso do pensamento cego?**/What Is it the blind thought?
+* *O que é isso do pensamento cego?**/What Is it the blind thought?
-* **Leibniz e a ideia de máquina matemática**/Leibniz and the idea of a mathematical machine
+* *Leibniz e a ideia de máquina matemática**/Leibniz and the idea of a mathematical machine
-* **O Lugar de Leibniz na História da Lógica**/Leibniz’s place in the History of Logic
+* *O Lugar de Leibniz na História da Lógica**/Leibniz’s place in the History of Logic
-* **Por que não somos ainda leibnizianos**/Why we are not yet Leibnizians
+* *Por que não somos ainda leibnizianos**/Why we are not yet Leibnizians
-* **Ciência, tecnociência e pseudo ciência**/Science, technoscience, and pseudoscience
+* Ciência, tecnociência e pseudo ciência**/Science, technoscience, and pseudoscience
-* **Descontinuidade do Tempo e novidade em Bachelard** (Time discontinuity and novelty in Bachelard
+* *Descontinuidade do Tempo e novidade em Bachelard** (Time discontinuity and novelty in Bachelard
-* **Mistérios da criação**/The mysteries of creation
+* *Mistérios da criação**/The mysteries of creation
-* **Towards a cartography of the concept of creation in science and art**
+* *Towards a cartography of the concept of creation in science and art**
-* **Creation in science and art.
+* *Creation in science and art.
 Comparative examples**
-* **Ciência e arte.
+* *Ciência e arte.
 Interacções, aproximações e distancias**/Science and art: interactions, approaches, and distances
 * *Science and art.
 Variations upon a common ground**
 * *Ciencia e arte.
 Afinidades admiráveis e diferenças sublimes**/Science and art: admirable affinities and sublime difference
 * *Model’s nearness to the work of art**